Nidhi3338/TATA--visulization-project/README.md

 # TATA--visulization-project

 ## Task -1
+- using data exploration You’ve been provided a dataset in the resources below to use as the basis .
 - An online retail store has hired you as a consultant to review their data and provide insights that would be valuable to the CEO and CMO of the business.
 - They would also like to view different metrics based on the demographic information that is available in the data.
 - Create a set of four questions that you anticipate each business leader will ask and want to know the answers to.